openpaul/bincompress/README.md

 Feel free to suggest massive changes if you want.

 ### Known Issues/Todo
-- No tests
+- No tests [In progress]
 - No validation of input data
-- No validation of successfull restore
+- No validation of successfull restore [Done, using sha256]
 - No documentation
 - The tool should work with JSON [Done, now using json]
 - Does not retain order of contigs [It does now]